TheScienceGuy01/Programs/README.md

 ### **8. Ball Bouncer**
 - This project was made as a practice project for Unity development for my Senior Capstone.
-- It is a simple brick breaking game where the player tries to break all the blocks.
+- It is a simple brick-breaking game where the player tries to break all the blocks.
 - The player has 3 tries before returning to the main menu.

 ---